Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - [**Lock Bashing**](https://www.nexusmods.com/morrowind/mods/44857) by Greatness7 -- now people without skill in security or alteration can open locks too.
 Beware, it's hard on your kit, and if you're using Realistic Repair it might not be so easy to repair.
 - [**Loading Doors Lock Tune**](https://www.nexusmods.com/morrowind/mods/46094) by abot -- syncs the lock status of loading doors.
 Great with mods like Pursuit Revisited or DragonDoor, and gives the lock spell a purpose in combination with those mods.
 - [**Pursuit Revisited**](https://www.nexusmods.com/morrowind/mods/45904) by Svengineer -- Enemies will now follow you through load doors, based on a number of sensible AI calculations (animals can't open doors, vampires won't follow you outside unless it's night, etc).
 Guards will come inside if an NPC calls the alarm.
 There's a delay based on distance.
 NPCs will eventually go back to their original positions.
 You can now yield to guards.
 Travel restrictions during combat.
 You can now lock doors with lockpicks.
 NPCs will flee if their health is too low.
 And more (read the description thoroughly for this one!)
+- [**Security Enhanced**](https://www.nexusmods.com/morrowind/mods/47038) by OperatorJack --  adds hotkeys for lockpicks and probes, as well as hotkey cycling options, ordering options, and auto-equip options for activating locked or trapped objects.

 ## Stop right there, criminal scum!
 - Mental manipulation is Bad (MetaBarj0's [**Manipulated**](https://www.nexusmods.com/morrowind/mods/47222))